-Traversing the Jump List
+Traversing Neovim's Jump List

 We saw in the previous section how the jump list records each jump that we make, and how we can review current jump using the :jumps command.
 In this section we will look at how to traverse the jump list to easily navigate back to previous locations in our project.